reduxjs/reselect/README.md

 ### Q: The default memoization function is no good, can I use a different one?

 A: We think it works great for a lot of use cases, but sure.
-See [this example](#customize-equalitycheck-for-defaultmemoize).
+See [these examples](#customize-equalitycheck-for-defaultmemoize).

-### Q: The default memoization cache size of 1 is no good, can I increase it?

-A: We think it works great for a lot of use cases, but sure.
-Check out [this example](#use-memoize-function-from-lodash-for-an-unbounded-cache).

 ### Q: How do I test a selector?